<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 How StrongDM simplifies Machine Identity Management

-StrongDM’s Dynamic Access Management (DAM) platform automates user and machine provisioning, stores credentials, and manages authentication processes.
+StrongDM’s Zero Trust PAM platform automates user and machine provisioning, stores credentials, and manages authentication processes.
 This centralized solution gives you complete visibility and verification control for your machine identities—helping you implement Zero Trust and least privilege principles.

 StrongDM also automates and logs access request data, allowing you to audit your machine identities and relevant processes quickly.
 At the end of the certificate lifecycle, administrators can offboard employees and associated machine access control privileges in just one click.